Dover Heights

-Dover Heights is a coastal, eastern suburb of Sydney, in the state of New South Wales, Australia.
+Dover Heights is a cliffside eastern suburb of Sydney, in the state of New South Wales, Australia.
 Dover Heights is 9 kilometres east of the Sydney central business district, in the local government area of Waverley Council.
-Its postcode is 2030.
+Its postcode is 2030, shared with Vaucluse and Watsons Bay.

 Location

 Dover Heights borders Vaucluse to its north, North Bondi to its south and Rose Bay to its west and has the Pacific Ocean to its east.

 Dover Heights is a mainly residential suburb.
 Many of the suburb's properties have views of Sydney Harbour and the Sydney Harbour Bridge.
 Some properties have both harbour and ocean views.
 Dudley Page Reserve has panoramic views over Sydney Harbour and is a popular site for sunsets and picnics.
 The Dover Heights Coastal Reserves are part of the Bondi to Watsons Bay Cliff Walk and have stunning ocean views.
 The Dover Heights Coastal Reserves are formed by the contiguous Weonga Reserve, Rodney Reserve and Raleigh Reserve.

-The suburb is considered to be the most affluent within the Waverly Local Government Area, and amongst the most affluent suburbs in Australia.
-This is reflected in property prices - like nearby suburbs Vaucluse and Bellevue Hill, median house prices are above A$6.4 million.
-The ATO's 2014-2015 taxation statistics listed Dover Height's postcode, 2030 as the second richest in Australia with an average taxable income of $185,684.
-Dover Heights shares the 2030 postcode with the neighboring suburbs of Rose Bay North, Vaucluse & Watsons Bay.
+The suburb is considered to be the most affluent within the Waverley Local Government Area, and amongst the most affluent suburbs in Australia.
+This is reflected in property prices – like nearby suburbs Vaucluse and Bellevue Hill, median house prices are above A$6.4 million.
+The ATO's 2014–2015 taxation statistics listed Dover Height's postcode, 2030 as the second richest in Australia with an average taxable income of $185,684.
+Dover Heights shares the 2030 postcode with the neighbouring suburbs of Rose Bay North, Vaucluse & Watsons Bay.

 History

 Dover Heights is believed to have been named for its cliffs along the Pacific Ocean which resembled those found at Dover, in Kent, England.
 The first mention of Dover Heights appeared in municipal records in 1886.
 The area was first used for market gardens.

-In 1830 land in the area was owned by Daniel Cooper (1785–1853), a partner in the firm Cooper and Levey, who owned the Waterloo Stores.
+In 1830, land in the area was owned by Daniel Cooper (1785–1853), a partner in the firm Cooper and Levey, who owned the Waterloo Stores.
 The retailing emporium was located on the corner of George Street and Market Street in the city, on the site that was later occupied by Gowings Brothers retailers until 2006.
 The Dover Heights area was subdivided in 1913.